Sentricon Always Active

-Sentricon Termite Bait System provides property owners the ultimate solution when traditional chemical soil barriers cannot be installed.
+Sentricon Termite Bait System provides property owners with the ultimate solution where traditional chemical soil barriers are not suitable.

-Being able to recognise the different caste types can be helpful.
+Being able to recognize the different caste types can be helpful.
 The caste

 types that you may encounter and their respective roles within the colony